freqtrade/freqtrade/docs/hyperopt.md

 * space-separated list of any of the above values for example `--spaces roi stoploss`

 The default Hyperopt Search Space, used when no `--space` command line option is specified, does not include the `trailing` hyperspace.
 We recommend you to run optimization for the `trailing` hyperspace separately, when the best parameters for other hyperspaces were found, validated and pasted into your custom strategy.

-### Position stacking and disabling max market positions

-In some situations, you may need to run Hyperopt (and Backtesting) with the `--eps`/`--enable-position-staking` and `--dmmp`/`--disable-max-market-positions` arguments.

-By default, hyperopt emulates the behavior of the Freqtrade Live Run/Dry Run, where only one open trade is allowed for every traded pair.
-The total number of trades open for all pairs is also limited by the `max_open_trades` setting.
-During Hyperopt/Backtesting this may lead to some potential trades to be hidden (or masked) by previously open trades.

-The `--eps`/`--enable-position-stacking` argument allows emulation of buying the same pair multiple times, while `--dmmp`/`--disable-max-market-positions` disables applying `max_open_trades` during Hyperopt/Backtesting (which is equal to setting `max_open_trades` to a very high number).

-!!!
-Note
-    Dry/live runs will **NOT** use position stacking - therefore it does make sense to also validate the strategy without this as it's closer to reality.

-You can also enable position stacking in the configuration file by explicitly setting `"position_stacking"=true`.

-### Reproducible results

-The search for optimal parameters starts with a few (currently 30) random combinations in the hyperspace of parameters, random Hyperopt epochs.
-These random epochs are marked with an asterisk character (`*`) in the first column in the Hyperopt output.

-The initial state for generation of these random values (random state) is controlled by the value of the `--random-state` command line option.
-You can set it to some arbitrary value of your choice to obtain reproducible results.

-If you have not set this value explicitly in the command line options, Hyperopt seeds the random state with some random value for you.
-The random state value for each Hyperopt run is shown in the log, so you can copy and paste it into the `--random-state` command line option to repeat the set of the initial random epochs used.

-If you have not changed anything in the command line options, configuration, timerange, Strategy and Hyperopt classes, historical data and the Loss Function -- you should obtain same hyper-optimization results with same random state value used.

 ## Understand the Hyperopt Result